MRiffiAslett/ips_MaxRiffiAslett/README.md

 ## 📚 Summary
-This repository contains the code for my dissertation, which adapts the IPS approach from [benbergner/ips](https://github.com/benbergner/ips.git).
-IPS is a simple patch-based method that decouples memory consumption from input size, enabling efficient processing of high-resolution images without running out of memory.
+This repository contains the code for my dissertation, which adds 3 different features from IPS [benbergner/ips](https://github.com/benbergner/ips.git).
+IPS is a simple patch-based method that decouples memory consumption, enabling efficient processing of high-resolution images.

-We performed repeated experiments with the Megapixel MNIST dataset, sourced from [idiap/attention-sampling](https://github.com/idiap/attention-sampling.git).
+We performed repeated experiments with the Megapixel MNIST dataset and Swedish traffic sign datasets, sourced from [idiap/attention-sampling](https://github.com/idiap/attention-sampling.git).
 The experiments varied object-to-image ratio, training size, noise generation strategy, pretraining strategy, and different previously introduced masking strategies to robustify the patch-based image classifier in scenarios with low data and small object-to-image ratios.

 ## 🏆 Contributions